mxj492/bamazon/README.md

 # bamazon
  an Amazon-like storefront with Node.Js &  MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.

+Technologies Used
+Javascript
+nodeJS
+MySQL
+npm packages:
+mysql
+dot-env
+inquirer
+cli-table